 In March 2016, Toshiba established a new Accounting Compliance Committee.
 Its purpose is to aggregate finance- and accounting-related information, and to identify signs that might point to inappropriate financial reporting, doing both in timely fashion, and to detect risks that threaten internal control at an early stage.

-The Chairman and CEO is the head of the Accounting Compliance Committee, and the Audit Committee and the Internal Audit Division act as observers.
+The President and CEO is the head of the Accounting Compliance Committee, and the Audit Committee and the Internal Audit Division act as observers.
 Together they assess the risk of financial statements not being created or disclosed properly, and the risk that internal control is not functioning effectively to support the reliability of financial reports.
 Having done this, they supply information needed to prevent these risks, and discuss and decide on measures to deal with them.

 Risk Management and Compliance Committee